AdobeDocs/target.it-IT/help/r-release-notes/target-release-notes.md

 **Azione richiesta**: I clienti che stanno sfruttando API per operazioni CRUD su risorse (attività, tipi di pubblico, offerte e rapporti) in tutte le aree di lavoro devono concedere l'accesso esistente di integrazione I/O di Adobe a tutte le aree di lavoro con il ruolo desiderato in base al loro caso d'uso.
 You can do so by selecting each [!DNL Target] [!UICONTROL Product Profile] in the [!DNL Adobe Admin Console] and adding the integration(s) in the [!UICONTROL Integration] tab.
 Prior to the September release, all integrations operated using [!UICONTROL Approver] access, irrespective of choice made in the [!UICONTROL Product Role] drop-down list.
 Ora potete scegliere il ruolo desiderato.

 This action *must* be performed before September 4, 2019 to not face any disruption on your end.
-Se non viene eseguita, dopo il [!
-Versione di settembre di DNL Target, i controlli di accesso vengono attivati e potrai osservare l'accesso solo all'area di lavoro predefinita, se hai già impostato questa impostazione.
+If this action is not performed, after the [!DNL Target] September release, the access controls will activate and you will observe access to just the default workspace if that's how you are currently set up.
 Non esiste una reazione negativa per impostare in anticipo le integrazioni in base alle linee guida precedenti.
 Prima di effettuare questa modifica, meglio sarà.
 A seconda del numero di aree di lavoro nell'organizzazione, è necessario un tempo limitato.
 Questo processo richiede solo pochi clic per aggiungere un'integrazione esistente alle aree di lavoro con il ruolo desiderato.

 ## Target Standard/Premium 19.8.1 (20 agosto 2019) {#tgt-19-8-1}